TheTopDeveloper/showcase/README.md

 ## How will this be evaluated

 - Data Science - to what extent do you understand the problem, experiment with solutions, and evaluate outcomes
-- AI Engineering - your expertise in selecting, applying and deploying LLMS for commercial purposes
+- AI Engineering - your expertise in selecting, applying and deploying LLMs for commercial purposes
 - Structured problem solving and communication - also meeting your deadlines..

 ### NOTE - what's not important